Mehrabkhavari/Lock-RFID/README.md

   }
 ```
 This function prints the list of saved tags to the serial monitor and provides a short beep as feedback.

+## Applications:

+* Home and office security systems
+* Access control for restricted areas
+* Educational projects involving RFID technology

+## Contributing:

+Feel free to fork this repository and contribute your own improvements or modifications.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Disclaimer**: This code is provided "as is", without warranty of any kind.
+Use it at your own risk.